DataJuggler/OVCleaner/README.md

 # OVCleaner
 NVidia Omniverse Kit apps when they install newer versions, leave behind the old versions.
-This is a Windows Form .NET 6 app to delete the old versions.
+This is a Windows Form .NET 6 app designed to discover and delete the old versions.

 Specifically, this app reads the folders in the directory: